my-first-pr/hacktoberfest-2018/README.md

 - [![twitter-alt][twitter-img]](https://twitter.com/mroliff)
   [![github-alt][github-img]](https://github.com/lukeoliff)

+### gursimran
+- I am a young developer in india
+- I'm currently a student!

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...